scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 ## Sbt plugin changes
 ### Introducing NativeConfig
-Upcoming Scala Native release would also bring changes to the sbt configuration.
-We've decided to make a sparse set of `NativeX` setting keys deprecated in favor of a single `NativeConfig`.
+This Scala Native release also brings changes to the sbt configuration.
+We've decided to deprecate the varied set of `NativeX` setting keys, in favor of a single `NativeConfig`.

 ```scala
 nativeConfig ~= (